 Email marketing works.

-In fact, it’s still the best online method for converting prospects into customers or clients.
+In fact, it’s still one of the best methods for converting prospects into customers or clients.

 This happens most effectively at a landing page specifically designed to convince the right people to sign up.

 I’m about to show you email marketing tips that help you win the trust and interest of the right prospective subscribers, so that they naturally want to join your list.

 Step #1: Who do you want?

 The first step is crucial, and yet time and again I see people plow ahead without a clear understanding of exactly the type of person they want on their email list.

 Without a clear and detailed understanding of who you want, you can’t craft a message that resonates strongly enough to spark interest and gain trust.